 Academic semesters follow a pattern consistent with the following:

-- Fall semester: begins late August and ends early December
+- Fall semester: begins August 15 and can extend into early January

-- Spring semester: begins early January and ends late April
+- Spring semester: can begin as early as mid December and ends late May

-- First summer session: begins late May and ends late June
+- First summer session: can begin early May and ends late June

-- Second summer session: begins early July and ends mid August
+- Second summer session: begins early July and ends August 14

 The Internship Description